Is being in an area that’s growing quickly a good thing or a bad thing?

 After getting knee deep in the Census’s American Community Survey, we emerged with this set of cities in the Granite State that have people climbing over each other to get in.

-These are the 10 fastest growing cities in New Hampshire for 2018 according to the most recent census data:
+These are the 10 fastest growing cities in New Hampshire for 2019 according to the most recent census data:

 If you’re surprised–and you’re wondering why these places are kind of a big deal–keep reading.
 We’ll tell you what makes each of these 10 places in New Hampshire are growing like weeds–but first, a bit about our methodology.

-To figure out which cities are growing the most, we simply had to look at the growth rates for cities sine the begining of the decade, according to the American Community Survey put out by the census every year.
+To figure out which cities are growing the most, we simply had to look at the growth rates for cities sine the beginning of the decade, according to the American Community Survey put out by the census every year.
 Specifically:

-- Population in 2016
+- Current Population

 - Population in 2010

-- Growth rate from 2010 to 2016 (The latest available data which came out in Dec 2017)
+- Growth rate from 2010 to Current (The latest available data which came out in Dec 2018)

-We ranked all 13 New Hampshire cities with a population over 5,000 people from highest growth rate to lowest.
+We ranked all 25 New Hampshire cities with a population over 5,000 people from highest growth rate to lowest.